mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Matrix

-This node contains a definition of a transformation matrix.
+This node contains a definition of a transformation matrix:

 - Right-handed
 - Z-Up